-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the district as of April 30, 2014 and the changes in its financial position thereof for the year then ended, in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the district as of April 30, 2015 and the changes in its financial position thereof for the year then ended, in accordance with accounting principles generally accepted in the United States of America.

-Emphasis of Matters
+Emphasis of Matter

-As discussed in Note 1, the financial statements present only the transactions of the district and do not purport to, and do not present fairly the financial position of the Village of Long Grove, Illinois, as of April 30, 2014, and the changes in its financial position and, where applicable, its cash flows for the year then ended, in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the transactions of the district and do not purport to, and do not, present fairly the financial position of the Village of Long Grove, Illinois, as of April 30, 2015, and the changes in financial position, or, where applicable, cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.